 Mechanism of Failure

 The use of inherently unsafe operations or the suppression of checking circumvents the features that are normally applied to ensure safe execution.
 Control flow, data values, and memory accesses can be corrupted as a consequence of unsafe operations.
-See the respective vulnerabilities resulting from such corruption.
+See the respective vulnerabilities resulting from such corruption, including but not limited to 6.2 “Type system [IHN]”, 6.6 “Conversion errors [FLC]”, and 6.8 “Buffer boundary violation [HCB]”.

 Applicable language characteristics